Artiodactyl: Research history

-Morphological classification of Artiodactyla
+Historical classification of Artiodactyla

 Linnaeus postulated a close relationship between camels and ruminants as early as the mid-1700s.
 Henri de Blainville recognized the similar anatomy of the limbs of pigs and hippos, and British zoologist Richard Owen coined the term "even-toed ungulates" and the scientific name "Artiodactyla" in 1848.

 Internal morphology (mainly the stomach and the molars) were used for classification.
 Suines (including pigs) and hippopotamuses have molars with well-developed roots and a simple stomach that digests food.
-Thus, they were grouped together as non-ruminants (Porcine).
+Thus, they were grouped together as non-ruminants (porcine).
 All other even-toed ungulates have molars with a selenodont construction (crescent-shaped cusps) and have the ability to ruminate, which requires regurgitating food and re-chewing it.
 Differences in stomach construction indicated that rumination evolved independently between tylopods and ruminants; therefore, tylopods were excluded from Ruminantia.

 The taxonomy that was widely accepted by the end of the 20th century was:

-Morphological classification of Cetacea
+Historical classification of Cetacea

 Modern cetaceans are highly adapted sea creatures which, morphologically, have little in common with land mammals; they are similar to other marine mammals, such as seals and sea cows, due to convergent evolution.
 However, they evolved from originally terrestrial mammals.
-The most likely ancestors were long thought to be mesonychids—large, carnivorous animals from the early Cenozoic (Paleocene and Eocene), which had hooves instead of claws on their feet.
-Their molars were adapted to a carnivorous diet, resembling the teeth in modern toothed whales, and, unlike other mammals, have a uniform construction.
+The most likely ancestors were long thought to be mesonychians; large, carnivorous animals from the early Cenozoic (Paleocene and Eocene), which had hooves instead of claws on their feet.
+Their molars were adapted to a carnivorous diet, resembling the teeth in modern toothed whales, and, unlike other mammals, had a uniform construction.

-The suspected relations can be shown as follows:
+The then suspected relations were as follows:

 Inner systematics

-Molecular findings and morphological indications suggest that artiodactyls as traditionally defined are paraphyletic with respect to cetaceans.
+Molecular findings and morphological indications suggest that artiodactyls, as traditionally defined, are paraphyletic with respect to cetaceans.
 Cetaceans are deeply nested within the former; the two groups together form a monophyletic taxon, for which the name Cetartiodactyla is sometimes used.
-Modern nomenclature divides Artiodactyla (or Cetartiodactyla) in four subordinate taxa: camelids (Tylopoda), pigs and peccaries (Suina), ruminants (Ruminantia), and hippos plus whales (Whippomorpha).
+Modern nomenclature divides Artiodactyla (or Cetartiodactyla) in four subordinate taxa, camelids (Tylopoda), pigs and peccaries (Suina), ruminants (Ruminantia), and hippos plus cetaceans (Whippomorpha).

 The presumed lineages within Artiodactyla can be represented in the following cladogram:

 The four summarized Artiodactyla taxa are divided into ten extant families: